Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - cross-spawn@7.0.3
+ - cross-spawn@7.0.6

-This package contains the following license and notice below:
+This package contains the following license:

 The MIT License (MIT)